kinertiateam/goBoost-API-Docs/source/index.html.md

   You must replace <code>email:password</code> with your Base64 encoded login credentials and <code>ClientID</code> from the Oauth Application.
 </aside>

-## Access Token
+## access token

-Once you have selected your role and received the grant code, you'll need to use that grant code to trade in for an Access token.
+Once you have selected your role and received the grant code, you'll need to use that grant code to trade in for an access token.

-In order to do that you'll send a POST request to the token route along with your Oauth Application's Client Secret.
+In order to do that, you'll send a POST request to the token route along with your Oauth Application's Client Secret.

 This will return an access token, refresh token, and the expires at date/time